 Trying Local Food

 With all that traveling and exploring, you are sure to get hungry.
 And Italy will not disappoint when it comes to food.
 Now you can have some real “Italian food”!
-As the cuisine of Italy varies greatly from region to region, you are likely to come across unique dishes and tastes, and be able to sample different local specialties in addition to pizza and pasta.
+As the cuisine of Italy varies greatly from region to region, you are likely to come across unique dishes and tastes, and be able to sample different local specialities in addition to pizza and pasta.
 The best thing about Italian food is that it is delicious, as it is always made from fresh, seasonal and regional ingredients.
 Italians eat simple food, and it is fresh and healthy too!

 Take a Break